oasis-tcs/odata-specs/odata-csdl/5 Schema.md

 with an unqualified name.
 They are represented as subclasses of `NamedModelElement` whose constructor ensures that they are appended to the children list of their parent.
 Note the analogy with the [`ListedModelElement`](#IncludedSchema) constructor.

+In a `NamedModelElement`, the `$Kind` is set in the constructor and need not be set explicitly even if `fromJSON` is not used.
+But `Schema` is already the first exception to this rule.
 :::

 @$@<Javascript CSDL metamodel@>@{